Carleslc/hax-cytube-room/README.md

 ```

 If you get an `Error: Invalid Token Provided!` you need to remove the container and recreate it with a new token.

+_You get an error like `docker: Error response from daemon: Conflict.
+The container name "/hax-cytube-room" is already in use by container`_ ?

+Remove the container first and try again.

 ### Remove the container